AchrafKassioui/Learning-iOS-Dev/README.md

 /// `inlineCode`

-// MARK: A Title that Shows up in the Minimap
+// MARK: - A title that creates a line separator

-// MARK: - A Title that Shows up in the Minimap with a Line Separator
+// MARK: A title that is visible in the minimap

-// TODO: A Comment that Shows up in the Symbol Navigator as a Todo Item
+// TODO: A flag for a todo item

+// FIXME: A flag for an issue to fix

 /**

- # A Documentation Block with a Title
+ # Documentation Block with a Title

- The parameters of a function:
+ Function signature documentation:
- - Parameter name: description of the parameter
+ - Parameter name: description of the parameter.

  */

+/// Function signature documentation:
+/// - Parameter parameterName1: a description of the first parameter.
+/// - Parameter parameterName2: a description of the second parameter.
 ```
 <p align="center">
 <img src="Screenshots/Xcode - Comments.png" alt="Xcode - Comments" style="width:100%;" />